MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/includes/include-odata-username-auth.md

 For OData, **UserName** credential type is only supported in Business Central version 20 and earlier.
 In later versions, change to [NavUserPassword](../../administration/authenticating-users-with-navuserpassword.md) instead.
+This implies deprecation of native Digest Authentication from version 21 onwards.